Wolfgang Frank: The Making of Jurgen Klopp

 It is therefore compelling to ponder just how Klopp, a largely workmanlike footballer who spent the entirety of his playing career outside of the top flight of German football, came to develop into a Champions League-winning coach.

-The answer, as it so happens, can be garnered with reference to one man whose name is far more unfamiliar in the world of football – that of the late Wolfgang Frank.
+The answer can be garnered with reference to one man whose name is far more unfamiliar in football.
+That’s the late Wolfgang Frank.

-A fine footballer in his own respect, Frank made over 200 Bundesliga appearances during his playing career for clubs such as VfB Stuttgart, Eintracht Braunschweig and Borussia Dortmund as a forward, scoring an impressive 89 goals.
+A fine footballer in his own respect, Wolfgang Frank made over 200 Bundesliga appearances.
+He featured for VfB Stuttgart, Eintracht Braunschweig and Borussia Dortmund as a forward, scoring an impressive 89 goals.

-Referred to as a ‘freak, in a positive sense’ by his eldest son Sebastian, Frank was meticulous in his quest to forge a successful coaching career.
-Qualifying as a teacher of sport and religion towards the end of his playing days, Frank’s other son Benjamin has spoken of how Frank’s coaching ethos revolved around a central belief that there was:
+Frank was meticulous in his quest to forge a successful coaching career.
+His eldest son, Sebastian, referred to his father as a ‘freak, in a positive sense’.
+Qualifying as a teacher of sport and religion towards the end of his playing days, Frank’s other son Benjamin spoke how Frank’s coaching ethos revolved around a central belief that there was:

 “No such thing as coincidence, that everything – injuries, defeats – happened for a reason.”

-His tactical philosophy was to a great extent inspired by the playing style of the great Arrigo Sacchi’s domineering AC Milan side who ruled European football in the late eighties and early nineties.
+His tactical philosophy was to a great extent inspired by the playing style of the great Arrigo Sacchi.
+The Italian’s domineering AC Milan side who ruled European football in the late eighties and early nineties.

 Coupled with his respect for the Dutch ‘Total Football’ era during the 1970s which he witnessed first-hand as a player for AZ Alkmaar in 1973-74, Frank focused on a collective way of playing his brand of football.
-In the teams he governed, the synchronicity of the pressing of his players and their use of space was programmed to the finest degree.
+In the teams he oversaw, the synchronicity and programming of the pressing of his players and their use of space was to the finest degree.

 Tactics, as far as Frank was concerned, were the one great neutraliser for small provincial clubs to compete with opponents with vaster budgets and resources.
 He described his tactical philosophy as merely a professional advancement of the most rudimentary form of football played at a children’s level: